theP4N1C0/plataformbuilderschallenge/README.md

 2. Install
    `npm install`

+3. Create a file .env

+   Create a new file .env in the root of your project

-3. Run
+4. Run

-   - For it you ned open two terminal
-     ⋅⋅1.
-Start React Native
+   3.1 Start React Native
    `react-native start`

-   ⋅⋅2.
-Start the APP (You need the emulator)
-   `npx react-native run-android`
+   3.2.
+Start the APP in other terminal (You need the emulator) `npx react-native run-android`